 So you ask, why spend time creating a business plan?
 Isn't it just easier to set up the CTC, open the doors and begin providing services?
-It's true that having a business plan does not necessarily guarantee a successful CTC implementation.
-However, without a plan, your CTC can sputter and fold before you get started.
+It's true that having a business plan does not necessarily guarantee a successful CTC implementation, but it is a better guarantee that without a plan, your CTC can sputter and fold before you get started.
 Planning at the beginning can save you time and money during operations.
 Specific benefits of the development process include:

-- Considering all the elements that will need support in order for the CTC to be sustainable - ► Fully understanding how much revenue is required to sustain the program - ▶ Preparing a marketing approach to insure that participants know about the services available through the CTC
+- Considering all the elements that will need support in order for the CTC to be sustainable - ► Fully understanding how much revenue is required to sustain the program - > Preparing a marketing approach to insure that participants know about the services available through the CTC